 At the Penn Med program, you may:

-- Learn CPR, first aid and emergency tourniquet use
+- Learn CPR techniques, first aid and emergency care

 - Learn to suture & tie surgical knots

 - Learn to identify lung and heart sounds

 - Learn to draw blood, start an IV, and perform a spinal tap

 - Attend labs in gross anatomy, pathology, microbiology and urine analysis

 - Watch either a live or simulated surgery

 - Learn from over 20 doctors and clinicians in multiple specialties